-Details of an EFT payment from a trust account are to be recorded in the trust account cash payment book and the relevant trust ledger account.
+Details of an EFT payment from a trust account are to be recorded in the trust account payments cash book and the relevant trust ledger account.

-When the EFT payment is recorded, the EFT reference number is recorded as the payment number in the payments cashbook and trust ledger account.
-Remember that if the EFT reference number does not appear on the trust account bank statement, the Bank Receipt Number, Payment Receipt Number, Payment ID Number or Bank Transaction ID Number (whichever reference number that is recorded in the trust account bank statement) must be recorded in the reason for payment in the payments cashbook and in the trust ledger account.
+When the EFT payment is recorded, the EFT reference number is recorded as the payment number in the trust account payments cash book and trust ledger account.
+Remember that if the EFT reference number does not appear on the trust account bank statement, the Bank Receipt Number, Payment Receipt Number, Payment ID Number or Bank Transaction ID Number (whichever reference number that is recorded in the trust account bank statement) must be recorded in the 'reason for payment' field in the trust account payments cash book and in the trust ledger account.

-The payment is to be recorded in a similar manner to a trust account cheque but with the added BSB and account number details.
 Details of an EFT payment are to be recorded in the relevant trust records within the period of 5 working days starting on, and inclusive of, the day the payment was made.